Though the tourist season may have its peaks and valleys, the North Carolina mountains are truly a nature-lover’s playground 365 days a year.

 Located less than 5 miles from Maggie Valley (and a close drive from Waynesville), the Cataloochee Ski Area’s Tube World features specially crafted tubes, a “magic carpet” lift, and a snow-covered run.

-There is no on-site lodging at the Cataloochee Ski Area, but they do have lodging partners nearby.
+There’s no on-site lodging at the Cataloochee Ski Area, but they have lodging partners nearby.

 We recommend staying at Cozy Creek Cottages, The Five Star Inn, a 3BR Luxury Log Cabin, or a 3BR Maggie Valley Retreat with hot tub.
 If you want to rent a cozy cabin or a larger vacation home in the area, check out VRBO.

-And since Maggie Valley is only 30 minutes from the eastern entrance to Great Smoky Mountains National Park, make some time to explore America’s most visited national park!
+Since Maggie Valley is only 30 minutes from the eastern entrance to Great Smoky Mountains National Park, you should also make some time to explore America’s most visited national park!

-Scaly Mountain’s winter tubing season begins on Oct 30 and lasts through March.
-The park also reopens in May for summer tubing.
+Highland Outpost’s winter tubing season begins on Oct 30 and lasts through March.
+The park also reopens in May for summer tubing fun.

 Guests must be at least 42 inches tall and at least four years old to go snow tubing at Scaly Mountain.
 However, the Outdoor Center also offers ice skating, gem mining, and trout fishing.

-While you’re in the area, be sure to explore Highlands Aerial Park, visit Highlands-area waterfalls like Dry Falls and Glen Falls, or check out Black Rock Mountain State Park just across the state line in Clayton GA.
+While you’re in the area, you can also explore Highlands Aerial Park, visit popular North Carolina waterfalls like Dry Falls and Glen Falls, or check out Black Rock Mountain State Park just across the state line in Clayton GA.

 On-site lodging is not available, but there are plenty of options nearby.

 We recommend the treehouse setting of the 2BR Sky Valley Casa Dolce Vita, the 4BR Wine Down vacation home, or the 4 bedroom Spacious Pet-Friendly Cabin in Dillard GA.
-Additional cabin rentals and vacation home rentals are available in the area through VRBO. –by Maggie Watts
+Additional cabin rentals and vacation home rentals are available in the area through VRBO. –by Maggie Watts; lead image via Canva